Kyle Rittenhouse Trial: What Charges Does Rittenhouse Face?

-CHICAGO (CBS) — Kyle Rittenhouse’s trial for shooting three people, killing two of them, during widespread civil unrest in Kenosha, Wisconsin, last year is nearing its end, with closing arguments set for Monday, and the jury likely to begin deliberations later in the day.
+CHICAGO (CBS) — Kyle Rittenhouse’s trial for shooting three people, killing two of them, during widespread civil unrest in Kenosha, Wisconsin, last year is nearing its end, with jury deliberations underway.

-Rittenhouse faces five felony charges in connection with the shootings in August 2020 during protests over the police shooting of Jacob Blake.
+Rittenhouse faces five felony charges in connection with the shootings of three people in August 2020 during protests over the police shooting of Jacob Blake.
 Rittenhouse is accused of killing Joseph Rosenbaum and Anthony Huber and wounding Gaige Grosskreutz.
-He also faces charges of endangering others.READ MORE: Kyle Rittenhouse Trial: Judge Dismisses Gun Charge Before Closing Arguments Begin
+He also faces charges of endangering others.READ MORE: Kyle Rittenhouse Trial: Jury Begins Deliberations On Verdict

 There’s no question Rittenhouse shot anyone.
 However, jurors must decide whether Rittenhouse fired in self-defense, as his attorneys claim, or was acting as a a vigilante, as prosecutors argue.
 The jury will be allowed to consider some lesser charges in addition to those prosecutors originally brought against him.